Thank you for your patience while I disappeared from my blog and social media and basically the world to recuperate after my appendix burst.

 I learned a bunch of things during this experience.
 Some about productivity, some about people and some about myself:

 - I’m not a weakling like I thought!
 I mean, I still can’t lift anything heavy, but I’m not talking about that.
 I’m talking about pain tolerance.
-An organ burst inside my body and I didn’t even take painkillers til the very end.
+An organ burst inside my body and I didn’t even take painkillers til the very end, relying on HMHB’s pain relief post for more natural alternatives instead.
 I had no idea I could do that and quite frankly never want to do it again.
 I will be taking the painkillers first thing from now on 🙂 But seriously – I had no idea I could be so strong.

 - I’m ambidextrous.
 I always kind of thought this but now I know it’s definitely true.
 In the 8 days I spent in the hospital I had to have 4 IVs placed in my arms — not fun!
 But the really bad part is that they kept switching sides so I had to rely on both my arms equally.
 I’m left-handed but I had to rely on my right hand a lot when the IV was in my left.
 I did it – no problem.
 Who ever knew I’d discover such a ridiculous thing?